xoxzo/blog.xoxzo.com/content/The Way We Work/Pitfalls-Remote-Work-en.md

 ###### Solution:

 Some of us counter this by using software and tracking sheets for aspects that may seem mundane in terms of work delivery but are essential for well-being.
 The idea is to apply a similar system that we have for work to our personal life since they overlap anyway in this work-from-home setting.
-For example:
-* Some of us track what we eat to make sure we are having a balanced diet, or that we are not abusing on junk food
-* Some of us track the amount and intensity of our exercise to ensure we are getting enough workout
+For example, some of us track what we eat to make sure we are having a balanced diet, or that we are not abusing on junk food; some of us track the amount and intensity of our exercise to ensure we are getting enough workout.

 ##### 3. Problem: Compromised communication with colleagues